ViaHero · Updated June 5, 2019

 Yes, you can travel independently in Cuba with a US passport—and it’s easy.

 After you’ve obtained your Cuban tourist card, a little careful planning will set you up for a successful trip to Cuba.
-Your Havana tour must include activities that comply with one of twelve authorized reasons for travel issued by the U.S. Treasury Department.
+Your Havana tour must include activities that comply with one of eleven authorized reasons for travel issued by the U.S. Treasury Department.
 For most travelers, it’s easy to comply with the Support for the Cuban People travel category.
 All you need to do is spend a portion of your time completing activities that directly benefit Cuban locals.
 Activities could include:

 - Shopping at independent markets